Unusual Places to Advertise

 People want to make money, fast.
 They’re often willing to do some bizarre things to get that money.
 One way is to get yourself tattooed (permanent or temporary) with a logo or website address.
 Sites like Lease Your Body and Bald Logo promote this.

 2. In Video Games

-The price of video game production now equals that of big budget movies.
+The price of video game production now equals that of big-budget movies.
 And just like movie studios, the game manufacturers are looking for ways to fund the development.
 It also ads reality to games set in the present day, or even the future.
 Could your brand live inside a video game?

 3. Manhole Covers

-Cities are also looking for money to help them balance and ever-decreasing budget.
+Cities are also looking for money to help them balance and ever-decreasing budgets.
 Manhole covers offer excellent opportunities to capture the general public unaware and work well in big cities like New York and Chicago.

 4. Baggage Claims

 The baggage claim carousel is surrounded by people with nothing to do but stand, and stare, at the bags going around and around.
-Any time you have a captive audience, and it’s on brand, take advantage of it.
+Any time you have a captive audience, and it’s on-brand, take advantage of it.